Milka – A Film About Taboos: Production

-Director Rauni Mollberg used amateurs.
-Irma Huntus, a 17-year-old school girl, was cast in the title role.
-She had several naked scenes.
-These shots confused her life in the small village where she returned after the filming was over.
-Helena Ylänen wrote in the newspaper Helsingin Sanomat, that Mollberg had "unleashed his fascination with the white naked human flesh.
+Director Rauni Mollberg used amateurs, including 17-year-old schoolgirl Irma Huntus, who was cast in the title role.
+Huntus appeared nude in several scenes, which made her life difficult in the small village where she returned after the filming was over.
+(Huntus never appeared in another dramatic film, but was interviewed in a documentary on Mollberg four decades later.)
+Helena Ylänen wrote in the newspaper Helsingin Sanomat that Mollberg had "unleashed his fascination with the white naked human flesh.
 He makes a number of excuses to undress people, in particular the undeveloped girl's body of Milka."

+In 2021, Irma Huntus said she regrets accepting her role in this film.
+When the movie came out, accompanied by major media visibility and a marketing campaign, Huntus could not find peace even in her hometown of Kaustinen, nor could she continue her education as before.
+While moving around the villages, the seventeen-year-old young woman heard insults from local men and women.
+"The crew or the filming team did not negatively affect or traumatize me in any way, but rather these subsequent consequences, the outrageous shouts from older men and devout women," she said.